-Managing Change in Museums and Galleries is the first practical book to provide guidance on how to deal with organisational change in museums, galleries, or heritage organisations.
+Managing Change in Museums and Galleries is the first practical book to provide guidance on how to deal with organisational change in museums, galleries or heritage organisations.

 Written by two authors who have direct experience of leading change, running change programmes and advising on change in more than 250 museums and galleries, the book identifies the various problems, issues and challenges that any professional in a museum or heritage organisation is likely to encounter and provides advice on how to deal with them.
-The book’s six parts treat change holistically, and help the reader understand what change entails, prepare for it and lead it, ensure that everyone in the museum is involved, understand what can go wrong, and evaluate and learn from it.
-Each section is devoted to a specific challenge that is often encountered during change and is extensively cross-referenced to other relevant sections.
+The book’s six parts treat change holistically, and help the reader understand what change entails, prepare for it and lead it, ensure that everyone in the museum is involved, understand what can go wrong and evaluate and learn from it.
+Each chapter is devoted to a specific challenge that is often encountered during change and is extensively cross-referenced to other relevant chapters.
 Including a list of helpful resources and suggestions of useful publications for further reading, this book is a unique guide to change in museums.

-Managing Change in Museums and Galleries is an essential resource for all museum practitioners – whether they be the people in museums and galleries who are leading change, or those affected by change as a leader, a member of staff, or a volunteer.
+Managing Change in Museums and Galleries is an essential resource for all museum practitioners – whether they be the people in museums and galleries who are leading change, or those affected by change as a leader, a member of staff or a volunteer.

 Table of Contents

 Part 1: What is Change?

 1. What are you changing?

 2. Change takes time